Skip to main content

 John Wilson, the current King County Assessor, is running for King County Executive.
 During his campaign, Wilson stated that he would fight for "safe and thriving communities," citing his experience as King County Assessor.

 In 2025, Wilson was accused of stalking and harassment by a former domestic partner.
 This was an alarming and serious allegation, which led to the current King County Council calling for Wilson's resignation.
-He continues to deny the allegations and remains firm in his campaign.
+He continues to deny the allegations and has rejected calls for him to resign as Assessor.
 John Wilson is not fit to be King County Executive.
+Wilson withdrew from this race in mid-July but will still appear on the ballot.

 Amiya Ingram is also running for King County Executive.
 Ingram has worn many hats professionally, from serving as a government military researcher to founding her own athleisure brand.
 While Ingram's campaign includes some progressive ideas, it also features other proposals that lean more moderate or conservative.
 She is a proponent of establishing more housing shelters that offer wrap-around services to address the housing crisis and help those struggling with addiction.

 Rebecca Williamson is also running for King County Executive.
 Williamson's campaign website is linked to The Militant, which is a weekly socialist newsletter.
-As of late June, they do not have a detailed campaign website available, and their platform is unknown.
+As of early July, they do not have a detailed campaign website available, and their platform is unknown.

 Bill Hirt is running for King County Executive.
 Hirt has run for various offices around Washington state, primarily to criticize light rail.
 Bill Hirt is not a serious candidate for King County Executive.